-We have Balsam Fir, Fraser Fir, Blue Spruce, Douglas Fir, White Pine and a very limited amount of White (or Concolor) Fir.
+We have Balsam Fir, Fraser Fir, Blue Spruce, Douglas Fir, and White Pine.
 All of these varieties have excellent needle retention if they are properly cared for after being cut down.
-For more information and pictures, please visit the tree varietiespage.
+For more information and pictures, please visit our tree varieties.

 How much do the trees cost?

 All harvest-your-own trees are one price independent of tree size.
-In 2016, all harvest-your-own trees are $69 (includes the tax).
+In 2019, the cost of a Harvest-Your-Own tree is $75 which includes $4.48 tax as well as a farm-designed, CT-made pewter ornament from Woodbury Pewter.
 All harvest-your-own tree customers also receive a beautiful farm-designed, CT-made pewter ornament.
 Guests wishing to purchase a fresh-cut tree can visit our historic barnyard on the Homestead Farm.
-Prices of fresh cut trees vary, as these trees sold by the foot (trees range in size from 2 feet to 15 feet tall).
-Fresh-cut trees range in price from $25 for an "elf tree" to more than $175 for the largest of trees, with a wide selection priced from $50 to $99.
+Prices of fresh cut trees vary, as these trees are sold by the foot (trees range in size from 2 feet to 14 feet tall).
+Fresh-cut trees range in price from $25 for an "elf tree" to more than $200 for the largest of trees, with a wide selection priced from $49 to $109.

 How big are the trees?